 At eRelevance, we send out millions of emails for our customers every month.
 So, we've learned a thing or two about what works.

-First, it’s worth mentioning that while we strongly believe the most effective marketing strategy is multi-channel, email marketing simply cannot be ignored as a powerhouse in your overall marketing mix.
-Email is an undeniable component for cost-effectively strengthening customer connections and boosting retention—two essential elements of internal marketing to increase revenue from your existing contacts.
+First, it's worth mentioning that while we strongly believe the most effective marketing strategy is multi-channel, email marketing simply cannot be ignored as a powerhouse in your overall marketing mix.
+Email is an undeniable component for cost-effectively nurturing relationships and boosting retention--two essential elements of internal marketing to increase revenue from your existing contacts.

 With that kind of horsepower, you want to ensure your emails are getting opened.
 Once they hit the right mailbox, the way to make that happen is with a powerful subject line.